Azure/Enterprise-Scale/docs/Deploy/setup-azuredevops.md

 ### Configure the pipelines

-Add two new pipelines, selecting the existing files `.azure-pipelines/azops-pull.yml` & `.azure-pipelines/azops-push.yml`
+Add two new pipelines, selecting the existing files `.azure-pipelines/azops-pull.yml` & `.azure-pipelines/azops-push.yml`.

+We recommend naming these pipelines `AzOps - Pull` and `AzOps - Push`.

-Add a new variable to the pipelines:
+Add a new secret variable to each of the pipelines:

+* AZURE_CREDENTIALS

-* AZURE_CREDENTIALS **(secret)** - Set this to the JSON string created by the steps in the [Configure Azure permissions for ARM tenant deployments & setup GitHub](setup-github.md) page
+Set the value to the JSON string created by the steps in the [Configure Azure permissions for ARM tenant deployments & setup GitHub](setup-github.md) page.

  > Important: The JSON must have the double quotes escaped with a backslash, e.g. `"` becomes `\"`